 The MA in Global Risk (online) is a part-time, cohort-based program that is completed over 21 months through a sequence of 14 courses (50 credit hours).
 Its coursework is designed to help graduates change careers or build new skills to advance in their current roles.
 This program will challenge students’ critical thinking skills and their ability to solve incredibly complex, global problems.

-Group of SAIS students at a meeting with laptopsThe curriculum starts with a rigorous “mathematics and statistics” course so that all students are prepared to analyze and utilize the data they’ll encounter throughout the program.
+The curriculum starts with a rigorous “mathematics and statistics” course so that all students are prepared to analyze and utilize the data they’ll encounter throughout the program.
 The courses then build sequentially, with each module expanding on previous knowledge so that students advance comfortably from foundational principles to a more sophisticated skill set.

 This program hones students’ quantitative and qualitative skills.
 They will be equally comfortable analyzing big data sets and writing reports that present their projections.
 Our graduates are disciplined thinkers who can approach risk in a thoughtful, structured, and formalized way.

-The program aligns with the school’s focus on developing a core understanding of international relations, economics, and practical application skills, while also enabling students to develop additional specialized knowledge in a world region of their choosing though the capstone.
+The program aligns with the school’s focus on developing a core understanding of international relations, economics, and practical application skills, while also enabling students to develop additional specialized knowledge in a world region of their choosing through the capstone.
 Students expand their knowledge of:

-• Global economics, international trade, and finance
+- Global economics, international trade, and finance

-• Qualitative and quantitative approaches and frameworks for understanding risk
+- Qualitative and quantitative approaches and frameworks for understanding risk

-• Adapting risk management strategies in dynamic environments
+- Adapting risk management strategies in dynamic environments

-• Primary risk management challenges and opportunities in different areas of the world
+- Primary risk management challenges and opportunities in different areas of the world

 In addition to online coursework, the program features two in-person residencies in the Johns Hopkins SAIS campus in Washington DC.
 The second residency includes the capstone project presentation as well as commencement.
 Visit our residency experience page for more information.